SorinGFS/express-access-proxy-middlewares/access/authenticate/readme.md

 [Back to Main Page](https://github.com/SorinGFS/express-access-proxy#configuration)

-### Authentication and Authorization
+### Authenticate

-This module is a custom implementation of `Auth0's JsonWebToken` library for JWT based Access Management
+This module is a custom implementation of `Auth0's JsonWebToken` library for JWT based Access Management.
+If this module is configured on a `server`/`location` all the incoming `authorization` tokens (jwt's) are verified to match existing access permissions and are rejected if they do not match.

 #### Documentation